pjfl/p5-devel-cover-report-ownserver/README.md

 # Configuration and Environment

-The `uri_template` option should point to your coverage server.
+Either the `uri_template` option or the `COVERAGE_URI` environment variable should point to your coverage server.
 One string will be interpolated; the lower-cased distribution name.
 The default template is;

     http://localhost:5000/coverage/report/%s

+The value of the environment variable `COVERAGE_TOKEN` is sent to the server along with the coverage report summary.
+The token is used to authenticate post from the integration server to the coverage server.
+For Travis-CI use the command

+    travis encrypt COVERAGE_TOKEN=<insert your token here>

+and place the output in your `.travis.yml` file

+    env:
+      global:
+        - secure: <base64 encoded output from travis encrypt>

 # Subroutines/Methods